Pylons/pyramid/docs/narr/hybrid.rst

 - the context :term:`interface` ``None``, implying any context.

-- A :term:`request type` interface that inherits from :class:`repoze.bfg.interfaces.IRequest` *and* a dynamically-constructed route-statement-specific :term:`interface`.
+- Two :term:`request type` interfaces are attached to the request: the :class:`repoze.bfg.interfaces.IRequest` interface and a dynamically-constructed route-statement-specific :term:`interface`.

 - the empty string as the :term:`view name`, implying the default